Via de la Plata (The Silver Route)

 More information

-Stages of the Via de la Plata to Santiago
+Via de la Plata: Stages to Santiago

-History of the Via de la Plata
+History of Via de la Plata

 We embark on a journey through ancient history, tracing the possible origins of this route.
 Historians suggest that its roots date back to the time of the Tartessians, who may have established a trade route known as the “Way of Tin” across the western Iberian Peninsula, named after the metal that was transported and traded along these routes.